Lujendo/theater-sevalla-optimized/README-DEPLOYMENT.md

 ## 🗄️ Database Setup

-### Option 1: Sevalla MySQL Add-on
+### Option 1: Sevalla Database Add-on (Recommended - Much Cheaper!)

+**PostgreSQL Add-on (Recommended)**
+1. In your Sevalla project dashboard, go to "Add-ons"
+2. Click "Add" next to PostgreSQL
+3. Choose your plan (usually starts free or very low cost)
+4. Once provisioned, copy the `DATABASE_URL` from the add-on details
+5. Set `DATABASE_URL` as an environment variable in Sevalla

+**MySQL Add-on (Alternative)**
-1. In your Sevalla dashboard, add a MySQL add-on
+1. In your Sevalla project dashboard, go to "Add-ons"
-2. Use the provided connection details in your environment variables
+2. Click "Add" next to MySQL (if available)
+3. Choose your plan
+4. Copy the `DATABASE_URL` from the add-on details
+5. Set `DATABASE_URL` as an environment variable in Sevalla

-### Option 2: External MySQL (PlanetScale, Railway, etc.)
+### Option 2: External Database (More Expensive)
-1. Create a MySQL database on your preferred provider
-2. Add the connection details to your environment variables
+Only use if Sevalla add-ons don't meet your needs:
+- PlanetScale (PostgreSQL-compatible)
+- Railway (PostgreSQL/MySQL)
+- AWS RDS, Google Cloud SQL, etc.

 ### Database Schema
 The application will automatically: